-- To what extent is the student aware of the need for working co-operatively with others in the dramatic situation? - To what extent does the student participate responsibly in negotiation toward group decision-making within the drama? - To what extent is the student willing to accept the suggestions of others and to follow the consensus of the group?
+- To what extent is the student aware of the need for working co-operatively with others in the dramatic situation? - To what extent does the student participate responsibly in negotiation toward group decision-making within the drama?

+• To what extent is the student willing to accept the suggestions of others and follow the consensus of the group?

-7. Listen, negotiate, and reflect during and after the drama.
+7. Listen, negotiate and reflect during and after the drama.

-Drama challenges students to stretch their thinking, to broaden their frames of reference and to explore and deepen their understanding of human behaviour.
-Within dramatic situations, students discover the necessity for listening to one another and most will enter readily (both in and out of role) into the negotiations which provide one of the distinctive aspects of working within dramas.
+Drama challenges students to stretch their thinking, broaden their frames of reference and explore and deepen their understanding of human behaviour.
+Within dramatic situations, students discover the necessity of listening to one another and most will enter readily (both in and out of role) into negotiations which provide one of the distinctive aspects of working within dramas.

 It is during periods of reflection, however, that the most valuable learning in drama occurs.
-During periods of reflection, students have the opportunity to pause, consider their actions and the consequences of their actions within the work, and to clarify their individual and group understandings of the experience.
-In so doing, they are exercising a process of self-evaluation which enables them to discuss the drama, to achieve deeper understanding of the situation, and may also enable them to contribute in significant ways to the course of the work.
-Effective strategies for reflection at this level include discussion, drawing and writing.
+During periods of reflection, students have the opportunity to pause, consider their actions and the consequences of their actions within the work, and clarify their individual and group understandings of the experience.
+In so doing, they are exercising a process of self-evaluation which enables them to discuss the drama, achieve deeper understanding of the situation, and possibly contribute in significant ways to the course of the work.
+Discussion, writing and drawing have proven to be effective tools for reflection.
 Students also respond well to teacher in role as someone who is a stranger to the situation and who must therefore ask questions in order to understand it.
-This particular strategy works effectively to encourage young students to share their ideas.
+As students become more experienced working in drama, they will be able to "sum up" their thinking and feeling about the work through other strategies as well.
+Tableaux, storytelling and small group scenes can serve this function well.

 From the perspective of the teacher, times provided for reflection can be effectively linked to student assessment.

-They enable the teacher to tap directly into the thinking and the level of commitment of each student.
+They enable the teacher to tap directly into the thinking and level of commitment of each student.
 Some questions which will facilitate the teacher's assessment of the individual student's achievement of this important objective are:

-- How willing is the student to seriously recall and express sincere responses to the drama? - To what extent is the student willing to share his or her own achievements within the work? - Through what means does the student most comfortably describe and assess his or her own responses and contributions to the work?
+- How willing is the student to seriously recall and express sincere responses to the drama? - To what extent is the student willing to share his or her own achievements within the work? - Through what means does the student most comfortably describe and evaluate his or her own responses and contributions to the work?
 Through discussion in role?
 Out of role?
 Through writing?
-Drawing? - To what extent do the student's personal reflections facilitate his or her further contributions to the course of the work?
+Drawing? - To what extent do the student's personal reflections facilitate his or her further contributions to the course of the work? - To what extent do the student's responses to the drama reflect a familiarity with the strategies experienced and with the elements of theatre form which are so crucial to the success of every drama?